-If we offer you a place, this will be conditional on a satisfactory health check.
+If your application is successful, we will offer you a place conditional on a satisfactory health check.
 We will ask you to complete a health questionnaire before the course starts, and some applicants may be asked to undergo an independent medical examination or a skills assessment before they can be registered on the course.

-After you register at HYMS, you'll undergo a pre-course health assessment.
-This is to make sure that:
+After you register at the medical school, you'll undergo a pre-course health assessment to make sure that:

 - you don't pose a potential risk to patients

 - working in a clinical environment won't pose any risk to your health and wellbeing

 - you meet the requirements of the GMC and the Department of Health

 Both you and your GP will be asked to complete an occupational health form which will be the basis of this assessment.
 We will expect you to provide evidence of two MMR jabs, and vaccinations will be provided if required.
 You will be assessed for TB, and we may offer you TB screening or BCG vaccination.
 You will also need to take a blood test, which will include testing for hepatitis B, hepatitis C and HIV, and may assess immunity status for varicella, measles and rubella, and hepatitis B.

 All students are offered a blood test for blood-borne diseases (hepatitis B, hepatitis C and HIV) at the start of their medical course.